The Indian Pacific Train

 On board the Indian Pacific, there is a choice of several different cabin types, either Gold or Platinum Service.
 Gold Service rooms are the most popular, and they offer everything you’d need for a comfortable and pleasant journey.
 Gold Premium Cabins offer the same accommodation, but offer guests access to an exclusive lounge and dining carriage.
 There are also a small number of Platinum Suites on board, which are spacious and luxurious, as well as including lounge access and first choice of off-train experiences.

-Gold Twin Cabins are the most popular option, with a spacious sitting area by day, comfortable bunks by night and an en suite bathroom.
+- Gold Twin Cabins – The most popular option, with a spacious sitting area by day, comfortable bunks by night and an en suite bathroom.

-Gold Single Cabins are perfect for solo travellers, with a comfortable seating area that is converted into a bed each night.
+- Gold Single Cabins – Perfect for solo travellers, with a comfortable seating area that is converted into a bed each night.
 Each cabin has its own sink and vanity, with toilets and showers at the end of the carriage.

-Upgrading your Gold Twin Cabin or Gold Suite or Premium gives you access to the Gold Premium Lounge and the Gold Premium Dining carriage and you can enjoy more choice of off-train experiences.
+- Gold Premium – Upgrading your Gold Twin Cabin or Gold Suite to Premium gives you access to the Gold Premium Lounge and the Gold Premium Dining carriage, and you can enjoy more choice of off-train experiences.

-The Platinum Suites offer an elevated experience.
+- Platinum Cabins – Enjoy the elevated experience aboard the Indian Pacific.
 The en suite cabins are particularly spacious, with a comfortable seating area by day and either a double or twin beds by night.
 With windows on both sides of the carriage, you can enjoy the spectacular scenery.
-Platinum travellers are offered an additional luggage allowance, get exclusive access to the Platinum Club, get first choice of off-train experiences and more.
+Platinum travellers are offered an additional luggage allowance, exclusive access to the Platinum Club, first choice of off-train experiences and more.

 What is included on the Indian Pacific train?